-- See Brady and Holden (July 2006) for asset information; Cerulli Associates (2005) for participant information. - Section 401(k) of the IRC was added by Congress in 1978, to be effective beginning in 1980 (see Revenue Act of 1978, P.L.
+- See Brady and Holden 2008 for asset information; Cerulli Associates 2007 for participant information. - Section 401(k) of the IRC was added by Congress in 1978, to be effective beginning in 1980 (see Revenue Act of 1978, P.L.
 95-600).
 However, companies generally did not begin to adopt 401(k) plans until the Department of Treasury and IRS issued proposed regulations clarifying the scope of Section 401(k) on November 10, 1981 (see 46 Fed.
 Reg.
-55544 (November 10, 1981); Holden, Brady, and Hadley (November 2006)). - The main advantages of a tax-qualified 401(k) plan are that employers are able to take an immediate deduction for contributions made by the employer, employees are able to defer taxation of contributions, and employees do not pay income tax on contributions or earnings until the monies are distributed.
-In exchange for this special tax treatment, the IRC provides numerous conditions, many of which are designed to ensure that participants in all income ranges attain the benefits of the plan.
-For additional discussion, see, for example, Allen, Melone, Rosenbloom, and VanDerhei (1997). - 4 ERISA requires that the plan sponsor appoint a "named" fiduciary or fiduciaries to administer the plan.
+55544, November 10, 1981; Holden, Brady, and Hadley 2006). - The main advantages of a tax-qualified 401(k) plan are that employers are able to take an immediate deduction for contributions made by the employer, employees are able to defer taxation of contributions, and employees do not pay income tax on contributions or earnings until the monies are distributed.
+In exchange for this special tax treatment, the IRC imposes numerous conditions, many of which are designed to ensure that participants in all income ranges attain the benefits of the plan.
+For additional discussion, see, for example, Allen et al. 1997.
+Since 2006, employers can offer a Roth 401(k) option, which, like Roth IRAs, allows employees to contribute on an after-tax basis but receive distributions tax free.
+Like Roth IRAs, earnings are subject to income tax if the employee distributes them within five years of first contributing to the Roth 401(k) or before reaching age 591⁄2. - 4 ERISA requires that the plan sponsor appoint a "named" fiduciary or fiduciaries to administer the plan.
 See ERISA § 402.
 A plan sponsor may, and often does, name itself as the plan administrator.
 In its role as the plan administrator, the employer assumes fiduciary responsibility to select and monitor service providers and investment options for the plan.
 Most employers appoint a retirement committee consisting of senior human resource or other employees to oversee the administration of the plan.
 In their role acting for the employer as plan administrator, the members of the committee assume fiduciary responsibility to administer the plan solely in the interest of plan participants and beneficiaries.
-For convenience, this article often refers to "employer" and "plan sponsor" to mean the fiduciary or fiduciaries appointed to administer the plan. - 5 Department of Labor Reg. § 2550.404c-1. - 6 Hewitt Associates (2006) reports that nearly all of the 130 large DC plans covered in their report offered daily transfers.
-Profit Sharing/401(k) Council of America (PSCA; 2006) indicates that more than 90 percent of the 1,106 profit-sharing and 401(k) plans surveyed offer to participants the ability to initiate daily fund transfers. - 7 To protect the 401(k) plan's assets, ERISA Section 403 requires that pension plan assets be held in a trust or invested in insurance contracts. - 8 PSCA (2006) reports the array of educational materials used by plan sponsors, which include enrollment kits, newsletters, fund performance sheets, internet/intranet sites, webinars, podcasts, seminars, workshops, paycheck stuffers, retirement gap calculators, posters, and individually targeted communication.
-The most commonly cited primary purpose for plan education is increasing participation (36.3 percent of plans; see PSCA (2006)).
+For convenience, this report often refers to "employer" and "plan sponsor" to mean the fiduciary or fiduciaries appointed to administer the plan. - 5 Department of Labor Reg. § 2550.404c-1. - 6 Hewitt Associates 2006 reports that nearly all of the 130 large DC plans covered in their report offered daily transfers.
+Profit Sharing/401k Council of America 2008 indicates that nearly 90 percent of the 1,011 profit-sharing and 401(k) plans surveyed offer to participants the ability to initiate daily fund transfers - 7 To protect the 401(k) plan's assets, ERISA Section 403 requires that pension plan assets be held in a trust or invested in insurance contracts. - 8 Profit Sharing/401k Council of America 2008 reports the array of educational resources used by plan sponsors, which include enrollment kits, newsletters, fund performance sheets, Internet/intranet sites, webinars, podcasts, seminars, workshops, paycheck stuffers, retirement gap calculators, posters, and individually targeted communication.
+The most commonly cited primary purpose for plan education is increasing participation (36.1 percent of plans).